tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.6.rst

 Latest release in series: 1.6.0

-This release introduces support for TDB workers in the cluster dashboard with integrated health monitoring, adds TLS configuration guides for secure connections, improves audit log configuration and validation, and introduces a feature flag for managing the Tuples tab.
+This release introduces support for Tarantool DataBase (TDB) workers in the cluster dashboard with integrated health monitoring, adds TLS configuration guides for secure connections, improves audit log configuration and validation, and introduces a feature flag for managing the Tuples tab.
 It also includes important fixes for LDAP authentication, TLS configuration parsing, and a memory leak in SSL cluster connections.